LOCAL DROUGHT INDEX

 The local drought index for Gillespie County as of August 4, 2018 is -3.38, a severe drought.
 (Graph) The local drought index does not reflect the recent rains received.

-The trigger conditions that implement the plan are based on these local drought indices, however the Board of Directors or its designee may chose to use the local Drought Index or any other drought indices (i.e. PHDI, PDSI, and National Drought Mitigation Center) which the District believes most accurately reflects drought conditions in Gillespie County.
+The trigger conditions that implement the plan are based on these local drought indices, however the Board of Directors or its designee may choose to use the local Drought Index or any other drought indices (i.e. PHDI, PDSI, and National Drought Mitigation Center) which the District believes most accurately reflects drought conditions in Gillespie County.
 The Hill Country Underground Water Conservation District may make a Critical Groundwater Depletion Designation at any time when local conditions warrant a designation.
 Once the District makes a Critical Groundwater Depletion Designation, then all permitted wells in Gillespie County, including all grandfathered wells, must reduce production to prescribed levels.

 Stage 1 - Mild 5% reduction in average daily water demand